NFPS Ltd Accreditation

 In addition, our training approach is routinely reviewed the ensure the effectiveness of our restraint system and that the medical assessment of the system remains up to date.

-NFPS Ltd is also committed to protecting children and risk and vulnerable adults through our commitment to safeguarding and you can view our Safeguarding Policy here: http://www.nfps.info/safeguarding-policy.
+NFPS Ltd is also committed to protecting children and risk and vulnerable adults through our commitment to safeguarding.
+Click here to view our Safeguarding Policy.

 Skills for Care and Skills for Health Compliance